Great Business Ideas: Take Advantage of Special Lending Programs for Women

 Both giants have committed billions to the women’s market.
 “The success of our efforts has exceeded our expectations,” said Terri Dial, formerly responsible for small business and consumer lending at Wells.
 “What’s really exciting about reaching this goal is that we accomplished it by making lots of small loans.
 In fact, most of the small businesses seeking loans want $25,000 or less.”

-READ: Great Business Ideas: Look Big in Cyberspace
+READ: Great Business Ideas: Give to Charity

 Wells’s loans are unsecured and require a one-page application form with no tax returns or financial statements.
 The minimum loan amount is $5,000.
 To qualify for a loan, women must have good personal and business credit, be in business for two years, and be profitable.